innovation-plantation/jsimugate/README.md

 or download and run at https://github.com/innovation-plantation/jsimugate/raw/master/jsimugate.jar

+To run jSimuGate, you may need to install Java from https://www.java.com/en/download/ if it's not already on your computer.

 Components are idealized,using augmented std_logic signals so a few details are unrealistic such as unbounded fan-out, diodes having an unrealistic memory capability when connected in a loop, and there is a single time-unit delay for all parts without regard to their internal complexity.